 - Intimidating a potential witness who has information that’s critical to a USADA investigation

 It is also unacceptable for athletes to verbally abuse, threaten, or otherwise mistreat a DCO.
-USADA will report this behavior to the athlete’s National Governing Body to address under its disciplinary rules.
+USADA will review to determine if such behavior constitutes a failure to comply ADRV and will report this behavior to the athlete’s National Governing Body to address under its disciplinary rules.

 These rules and consequences may apply to athlete support personnel (i.e., coach, parent, agent, etc.).
 Interfering with the doping control process and/or encouraging the athlete to evade, refuse, and fail to comply with any part of the process could put the athlete’s future in jeopardy and result in an anti-doping rule violation for support personnel and the athlete.